andzejsw/flutter-apns/README.md

 ## Why this plugin was made?

-Original `flutter-apns` extends and use `firebase_messaging` but is no more compatible with `firebase_messaging`.
-This version doesn't extends it so you're free to use it on iOS without `firebase_messaging` or while having your own `firebase_messaging` setup.
+Original `flutter-apns` extends and use `firebase_messaging` but is no more compatible with its 8+ version.
+This plugin doesn't extends it so you're free to use it on iOS without `firebase_messaging` or while having your own `firebase_messaging` setup.

 ## Usage
 1. On iOS, make sure you have correctly configured your app to support push notifications, and that you have generated certificate/token for sending pushes.